hakanozbay/database-error-handling/README.md

 ```

-However when we run it with HSQL there is only 1 message output:
+However when run with *HSQL* there is only 1 message output:

 ```
 Duplicate Exception: java.sql.SQLIntegrityConstraintViolationException: integrity constraint violation: unique constraint or index violation: IDX0
 ```

-The reason for this depends on the both the database that is used and the library used to do the database interaction with.
-More details in the section below
+The reason for this depends on the both the database that is used and the framework used to do the database interaction with.
+More details in the section below.

 # Caveats
-Successful implementation of this strategy depends on 2 things: The database you are using and the Database I/O library you using.
+Successful implementation of this strategy depends on 2 things: The database you are using and the database I/O framework you are using.

-The current strategy has worked well when just using Java's native DataSource class
+The current strategy has worked well when using Java's native DataSource class without any additional frameworks.
+This has allowed for the `SQLException` class to be identified as the exception or in the exception hierarchy.
+When using a framework instead like Spring JDBC, Spring Data JPA and Hibernate for database I/O work, the exceptions that are thrown may be wrapped into the framework's own exception type that does not use `SQLException` explicitly and may have an adpated implementation of its own.
+The `DatabaseExceptionUtilities` class would need to be altered to accomodate for this variance of exception object if possible.

+The database itself is also a variable.
+The HSQL test only worked for duplicates.
+In the other 2 tests a `HsqlException` was thrown instead without any trace of `SQLException`.
+In this case we would either catch this particular exception type or introduce one of the database I/O frameworks in order to utilise their common exception object formats instead.

 # Conclusion

+Writing error handling code for database interaction errors can be straight forward and written cleanly when leveraging existing frameworks effectively.
+The specific implementation details for this will vary slightly based on the database you are using and the frameworks that you use for performing the database interaction tasks.
+However the approach and structure to achieve this would be the same as outlined in this demonstration.

 [Spring]: https://spring.io/
 [Aapache Commons Lang]: https://commons.apache.org/proper/commons-lang/